 - My five year old knows whether a cucumber is clean or not, but the ten year old is more likely to actually clean the cucumber.
 I let my five year old stand at the sink in my canning kitchen and “wash” the cucumbers, which mostly amounts to flying one of them like a plane around the dish drainer area.
 The ten year old is actually tasked with getting the cucumbers ready to become pickles.

 - HOWEVER, my ten year old only has the attention span to wash about half a box.
 After that, it’s time to call in the twelve year old who has the patience to finish the job.

 - The twelve year old and sixteen year old are the only ones with precision enough to cut the cucumbers into uniformly thick pieces without cutting off their fingers, too.
 If I sit them down to do that, the younger girls can go build a fort.

-- The fourteen year old (my only boy) can sterilize jars in the hot water, which he’s old enough to know how to use without scalding himself.
-He can also prep the vinegar and sugar that will make our cucumbers into pickles.
+- The fourteen year old (my only boy) can sterilize jars in the hot water, which he’s old enough to know how to do without scalding himself.
+He can also prep the vinegar and sugar that will turn our cucumbers into pickles.
 That mixture gets hot, too, but he’s mature enough to do it without injury.

-- When it’s time to bottle the cukes, spices and pickling vinegar I can call everyone back in to form an assembly line down the table to the stove.
-It will go like this: fill the jars with cucumbers, fill the jars with vinegar, remove air bubles and wipe rims, put on the seals and lids (double check those Tattler lids* if you have them), but in the canner.
+- When it’s time to bottle the cukes, spices, and pickling vinegar I call everyone back in to form an assembly line down the table to the stove.
+It will go like this: fill the jars with cucumbers, fill the jars with vinegar, remove air bubbles and wipe rims, put on the seals and lids (double check those Tattler lids* if you have them), put in the canner.
 Five jobs for five kids = less fighting.
 Yes, they will actually fight about helping.
 Even after complaining about helping, they will still fight about helping.
 Smile anyway.

 #3 – Process and Preservation in the Kids Canning Kitchen